x30unlimited/postpromoter/README.md

 Encrypted memo is enabled out-of-the-box. **No configuration required**.

+### Auto discounted account claiming
+Bidbots accounts usually have large amounts of unused RC that can be used to claim discounted account creation "tickets".

+Enable it under `account_claim_enabled`and set a refresh rate at `claimAccountCountdown`in hours.

-### Sell Accounts
+### Sell Account Creation
-Allow users and dApps to purchase accounts* on behalf of your account.
-Discounted claimed accounts are needed in order to sell accounts (see feature auto discounted account claiming).
+Allow users and dApps to purchase new accounts.
+Discounted claimed accounts are needed in order to sell accounts.

 Enable account selling in config.json under the boolean `account_creation_enabled`.